 Even worse, plants with invasive root systems can damage a pool over the years, so choose the same kinds of plants that you would for planting around a septic tank (another structure susceptible to root damage).

 Short List of Mess-Free Plants

 Note that just because a plant appears on the list that follows, that does not mean that you can install it just anywhere near a pool.
-Most notably, a couple of plants with thorns are included on the list, simply because they are relatively mess-free (and furnish architectural beauty).
+Most notably, a couple of plants with thorns are included on the list, simply because they are relatively mess-free.
 But avoid growing thorny plants in areas where you will be walking (for example, spots where you will be entering or exiting from the pool), so that you will not have to worry about getting jabbed by sharp thorns.
 Instead, grow them on a side of a large pool where human activity is kept at a minimum.
 They are not suitable for small pools (where space is at a premium).

 Other Components to Install Around Swimming Pools

 Fencing around swimming pools is a must when small children are present, for the purpose of safety.
 The right fence design can also offer you privacy.
 If you do not like the look of a fence, soften it by training vines to grow over it; the vines will enhance privacy, to boot, on types of fences that do not offer a solid barrier.
 Another safety feature around pools is outdoor lighting.